Intermittent Communication: Achievability

-\textbf{Decoding from pattern detection:} This structure involves two stages for each choice of the output symbols.
-As in decoding from exhaustive search, the decoder chooses $k$ of the $n$ symbols from the output sequence $y^n$.
+The decoder chooses $k$ of the $n$ symbols from the output sequence $y^n$.
 Let $\tilde{y}^k$ denote the subsequence of the chosen symbols, and $\hat{y}^{n-k}$ denote the subsequence of the other symbols.
+Decoding from pattern detection involves two stages for each choice of the output symbols.
 For each choice, the first stage checks if this choice of the output symbols is a good one, which consists of checking if $\tilde{y}^k$ is induced by a codeword, i.e., if $\tilde{y}^k \in T_{PW}$, and if $\hat{y}^{n-k}$ is induced by noise, i.e., if $\hat{y}^{n-k} \in T_{W_\star}$.
-If both of these conditions are satisfied, then we perform typicality decoding with $\tilde{y}^k$ over the codebook as in the decoding from exhaustive search, which is called the second stage here.
-Otherwise, we make another choice for the $k$ symbols and repeat the two-stage decoding procedure.
+If both of these conditions are satisfied, then we proceed to the second stage, which is performing typicality decoding with $\tilde{y}^k$ over the codebook, i.e., checks if $\tilde{y}^k \in T_{[W]_\mu}(c^k(m))$ for a unique index $m$ and a fixed typicality parameter $\mu > 0$.
+If this condition is not satisfied, then we make another choice for the $k$ symbols and repeat the two-stage decoding procedure.
 At any step that we run the second stage, if the typicality decoding declares a message as being sent, then decoding ends.
 If the decoder does not declare any message as being sent by the end of all $\binom{n}{k}$ choices, then the decoder declares an error.
 In this structure, we constrain the search domain for the typicality decoding (the second stage) only to typical patterns by checking that our choice of codeword symbols satisfies the conditions in the first stage.

 In decoding from pattern detection, the first stage essentially distinguishes a sequence obtained partially from the codewords and partially from the noise from a codeword sequence or a noise sequence.
-As a result, in the analysis of the probability of error, partial divergence and its properties described in Section~\ref{subsec-partial-divergence} play a role.
-This structure always outperforms the decoding from exhaustive search structure, and their difference in performance indicates how much the results on the partial divergence improve the achievable rates.
+As a result, in the analysis of the probability of error, partial divergence and its properties described in Section~\ref{subsec-partial-divergence} play an important role.
+Using decoding from pattern detection, we have the following theorem.